Alic-Li/RWKV-LM-AMD-Radeon-ROCm-hip/README.md

-No body except the red team.
-But I never give up!
+#Transplant the RWKV-LM to ROCm platform.
+No body except red ream,but I never give up!